-The practice of inverting your most glaring flaws into new innovation opportunities is a strategy we’ve explored in our whitepaper, 6 Lessons on Flipping Innovation.
+The practice of inverting your most glaring flaws into new innovation opportunities is a strategy Fahrenheit has explored in our whitepaper, 6 Lessons on Flipping Innovation.
 We’ve seen “flipping innovation” in action at the most successful companies of today.
 Surprisingly, it’s a strategy that was already in use hundreds of years ago by the least likely of groups.

-In a 17th and 18th Century world where monarchs ruled with a heavy fist, pirate ships operated under an innovative system of equality, bound by written constitutions.
+In a 17th and 18th Century world where monarchs ruled with a heavy fist, pirate ships on the other hand, operated under an innovative system of equality, bound by written constitutions.
 The fact that a group of old-age criminals, who stole for profit, followed a system of equality is shocking at first.
 Until we learn that in their prior jobs as merchant sailors, pirates suffered from poor treatment and extremely low wages.
 With the intent of never re-living those sub-standard conditions, the pirates used those pain points from their past as inspiration.
 They invented a democracy that gave each crewmember a vote toward electing their captains and deciding how their ships were run.
 Their wages were high and any booty was fairly distributed.
 They were even supported by social insurance plans, which promised compensation for those injured on the job.
-Without trying to solve for the flaws they experienced in the past and using them as inspiration, the pirates wouldn’t have been able to create such an innovative organization that attracted new recruits and kept crewmen happy.
+Without trying to solve for the flaws they experienced in the past and using them as inspiration, those pirates wouldn’t have been able to create such an innovative organization that was flooded with new recruits and kept crewmen happy.

 Fast-forward to modern day Somali pirates and we witness a similar type of ingenuity.
 Crewmen, negotiators, boats, and weapons require significant capital, making it extremely difficult to assemble a crew.
 Born out of this problem was the world’s first pirate stock exchange, which consists of approximately 70 “companies,” offering high-risk shares in pirate gangs to investors who receive big returns if hijacking mission are pulled off successfully.
 In fact, similar in size to a Silicon Valley start-up seeking venture capital, some pirate missions have received up to $250K USD in funding upfront.
 It was identifying capital as a point of weakness and solving for it that inspired this new system of funding for the Somali pirates.

 The pirates of yesterday and today teach us that your worst weaknesses can inspire innovative solutions.
-And its not just for pirates, we’ve been pleased to help some of our largest clients retool a weakness or existing asset into new opportunities.
+And its not just for pirates, at F212 we’ve been pleased to help some of our largest clients retool a weakness or existing asset into new opportunities.
 A strong understanding of your consumer pain points and company truths will help uncover those weaknesses.
 But often times, transforming them into opportunity also requires new ideas and action from people at all levels of an organization.